L'Arlésienne (Bizet): Composition history

-L'Arlésienne Suite No. 1 became so popular that the publisher Choudens commissioned a second set in 1879, four years after Bizet's untimely death.
+L'Arlésienne Suite No. 1 became so popular that the publisher Choudens commissioned a second set, L'Arlésienne, 2me Suite d'Orchestre, in 1879, four years after Bizet's death.
 His friend Ernest Guiraud is claimed to have arranged the other three large scale movements and, adding an extraneous number (the Minuet), assembled a second four movement suite as follows: